What is NEPHILIM?

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.NEPHILIM|

-|Ransom Demanding Message||NEPHILIM-DECRYPT.txt|
+|Ransom Demand Message||NEPHILIM-DECRYPT.txt|

 |Cyber Criminal Contactfirstname.lastname@example.org, email@example.com, firstname.lastname@example.org|

-|Detection Names||Avast (Win32:Evo-gen [Susp]), BitDefender (Gen:Variant.Symmi.7095), ESET-NOD32 (A Variant Of Win32/Filecoder.Nemty.F), Kaspersky (Trojan-Ransom.Win32.Cryptor.dev), Full List Of Detections (VirusTotal)|
+|Detection Names||Avast (Win32:Evo-gen [Susp]), BitDefender (Gen:Variant.Symmi.7095), ESET-NOD32 (A Variant Of Win32/Filecoder.Nemty.F), Kaspersky (Trojan-Ransom.Win32.Cryptor.dev), Full List Of Detections (VirusTotal).|

-|Rogue Process Name||weeli.exe (its name may vary)|
+|Rogue Process Name||weeli.exe (its name might vary).|

 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|